la3lma/bluetoothsensor/README.md

 TODO:

+* Look over persisted reports and fix obvious errors
+  * ID = -1, shouldn't happen
+  * Only lowercase hexadecimal numbers, for concistency

+* Make a few nice views for the stored data
+* Fix naming inconsistencies between Go and SQL code
+* Make makefile to test and build
+* Fix gripes from goland
+* Make static build that includes the sql file so that this thing can go from zero to sixty just from an executable
+* Add logging functionality
+* Add rudimentary command line parsing
+* Make it run in docker (maybe)
+* Make it run on raspberry pi
+* Make it onto a system that just runs continously

 *  We're crashing due to watchdog timer timeout.
 This should be simple enough to fix, so just fix it:
      D][BLEAdvertisedDevice.cpp:292] parseAdvertisement(): Type: 0x0a (), length: 1, data: 0E (18123) task_wdt: Task watchdog got triggered.
 The following tasks did not reset the watchdog in time:
      E (18123) task_wdt:  - IDLE0 (CPU 0)